 - Sodium: 689mg

 - Vitamin A: 411IU

 Commonly Asked Questions

-You can store any leftover pudding in a container that’s airtight, and put it in the fridge.
-Using this method, the pudding can last for up to 5 days.
-You can also keep the pudding in the freezer, which would typically allow the pudding to stay good for up to 3 months.
-Just remember to thaw ahead of time and reheat the pudding before serving.
+You can store any leftover pudding inside an airtight container and have it cool in a fridge.
+Using this method, the pudding can last for up to five days.
+You can also keep the pudding in the freezer, which would typically allow the pudding to stay good for at least three months.
+Just remember to thaw and reheat the pudding before serving.

 There are different ways in which you can go about reheating your pudding.
-The first way is by wrapping the pudding in foil and heating it in the oven for about an hour or until hot at 302°F. The second option is to gently steam the wrapped pudding for 45 minutes to an hour or until the pudding is hot.
+One way is wrapping the pudding in foil and heating it in the oven for about an hour or until it’s hot at 302°F. Another option is gently steaming the wrapped pudding for 45 minutes to an hour or until it’s hot.
 You can do this by placing it on a trivet in a saucepan.
 Afterward, allow the pudding to cool, as it is best served at room temperature.